johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-20-bicep-in-azure-pipelines.md

 The above is just a single Azure CLI task (as advised).
 It invokes `az deployment group create` passing the relevant parameters.
 It then acquires the output properties using `az deployment group show`.
 Finally it once again converts these outputs to Azure Pipeline variables with some [`jq`](https://stedolan.github.io/jq/) smarts.

-This works right now, and running it results in something like the below.
+This works right now, and running it results in something like the output below.
 So if you're excited about Bicep and don't want to wait for 0.4 to start moving on this, then this can get you going.
+To track the progress of the custom task, [keep an eye on this issue](https://github.com/Azure/bicep/issues/1341).

 ![Bicep in an Azure Pipeline](../static/blog/2021-03-20-bicep-in-azure-pipelines/bicep-in-a-pipeline.png)